robturtle/consistency-test-demo/README.md

 ./gradlew.bat build # on Windows
 ```

+*NOTE*: If you intend to build the project with your own `gradle` executable, please make sure its version > 3.0.

 After the build process, the all-in-one executable jar files and its shortcut startup scripts are reside in `publish` folder.

 ```shell